 This output shows a Lever screen on a single gene set using four TFs and the Boolean combinations OR and AND.
 Here the first column indexes the gene sets that are considered (0-based), and the second column indexes the number of TFs in the combination under consideration.
 The third column indexes which TFs are in that combination.
 The fourth column gives the statistical significance of the enrichment after correction for multiple hypothesis testing (either FDR or FWER), and the fifth column gives the value of the AUC that measures the degree of enrichment for the TFs under consideration in the given gene set under consideration (see Warner et al).
 The columns with the "mean" and "sd" indicate the mean and standard deviation, respectively, of the AUC under the permutation test.
-Finally, the "error" column gives a bootstrap-based estimate of the confidence intervals (1 standard deviation) for the AUC.
+The "error" column gives a bootstrap-based estimate of the confidence intervals (1 standard deviation) for the AUC.
+Finally, the NUM non0 FG BG allows the user to see what fraction of the foreground (FG) and background (BG) sets are putatively targeted by a given motif combination (i.e. have at least one non-0 scoring window in their noncoding sequence).
+For instance, (43/44, 100/880) means that 43 of the 44 FG genes have at least a non-0 scoring window for a given motif combination, while 100 of the 880 background genes have at least a non-0 scoring window for that same motif combination in their noncoding sequence.